empriselab/CareURDF/README.md

 # CareURDF
-Generate URDF from SMPL-X model
+Generate URDF from SMPL and SMPL-X model